AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/login-error-following-field-invalid-emailaddr-cant-be-null.md

 ## Problem

-When I try to log into [!DNL Adobe] [!DNL Workfront] with my URL (https://customerdomain.my.workfront.com), I am redirected to the SAML login portal and then redirected back to Workfront with the following error:
+When I try to log into [!DNL Adobe Workfront] with my URL (https://customerdomain.my.workfront.com), I am redirected to the SAML login portal and then redirected back to [!DNL Workfront] with the following error:

 "Let's try that again.
 The following fields are invalid: emailAddr cannot be null."